Middlebury participates in the Yellow Ribbon and other education benefit programs offered by the U.S. Department of Veterans Affairs.

 - Certification of enrollment at Middlebury is through the Registrar’s Office, who serves as Middlebury’s School Certifying Officer.

-- Payment for the VA’s contribution toward tuition and fees will be sent directly to the College.
+- Payment for the VA’s contribution toward tuition and fees will be sent directly to Middlebury and applied to their student account.

 Veterans Benefits and Transitions Act of 2018